 High levels of nitrates can be harmful in a fish tank because they can cause stress and health issues in fish.
 Nitrates are a byproduct of the nitrogen cycle in the aquarium, and while a certain amount is normal, excessive levels can lead to problems like poor water quality, algae growth, and compromised immune systems in fish.

-See also Best co2 kit for aquarium
+See also Best plants for small aquarium

 What are the sources of nitrates in a fish tank?